Is Social Media Marketing Dead?

 If you don’t like ambiguity, look away now.

-For the rest of you, we’d like to start by saying “welcome,” we’re glad you stuck around for this interesting conversation.
+For the rest of you, we'd like to start by saying "welcome," we're glad you stuck around for an exciting conversation.
 Like most things in life, social media is in pretty much constant flux these days.
 Services come and go, user rates rise and fall, and existing platforms come in and out of favor.
-Along with these changes, the rules and regulations for any given platform can change at a moment’s notice as well.
+Along with these changes, the rules and regulations for any platform can also change at a moment's notice.

 While all of that may make it sound like social media is a losing proposition for your marketing efforts—we disagree.

-In North America, it’s true that social media isn’t the juggernaut it used to be with user numbers staying relatively stagnant at ~250 million users.
-That said, global numbers tell a different story with a 9% year over year rise to nearly 3.5 billion users worldwide.
-So when it comes to your marketing efforts, it’s true that things have changed, meaning it may pay to adapt and roll with the changes.
+In North America, social media isn't the juggernaut it used to be, with users staying relatively stagnant at ~250 million.
+That said, global numbers tell a different story, with a 9% year-over-year rise to nearly 3.5 billion users worldwide.
+So when it comes to your marketing efforts, it's true that things have changed, meaning it may pay to adapt and roll with the changes.

 The focus of social media marketing in the past was paid ads, with Facebook and Twitter being the primary platforms of choice here.
 However, with just a few tweaks to their algorithms, these services have altered the likelihood of your target audience ever seeing your ads.

 The most recent shift has been to a more authentic and personal experience.
 Not only is this what the public is looking for, but the networks have responded with further changes to their feeds to highlight these one-on-one interactions.
-Today we’re going to look a little deeper at this trend of increasing engagement between companies and their customers, both existing and potential, and what impact it should be having on your social media marketing strategy.
+We will look a little deeper at this trend of increasing engagement between companies and their existing and potential customers and what impact it should have on your social media marketing strategy.

 The Shift From Paid Ads to Organic Social Engagement

-This shift is due primarily to one factor: social platforms changed their algorithms to feature content from people’s followers and accounts they’ve engaged with in the past over corporate content or paid ads.
-The reasons behind this shift are a hotly debated subject that we’re not going to wade into today.
-Suffice it to say we’re big fans because this is what’s allowing companies to flex their brand voice and brand personality in new and exciting ways.
+This shift is due primarily to one factor: social platforms changed their algorithms to feature content from people's followers and accounts they've engaged with over corporate content or paid ads.
+The reasons behind this shift are a hotly debated subject that we won't wade into today.
+Suffice it to say we're big fans because this allows companies to flex their brand voice and personality in new and exciting ways.

 By highlighting the organic nature of these conversations, a company can make great strides in increasing its reach by delighting followers with witty back-and-forth conversations alongside excellent industry information and answers to the pain points they know their users have.

-All this great news comes with a caveat, however—watch out for the “digital Detox” effect.
-People are inundated by their social media feeds all day every day and a growing number are taking to unplugging for a time.
-When they come back, they’re spending more time and energy cultivating their friend lists.
+However, all this great news comes with a caveat—watch out for the "digital Detox" effect.
+People are inundated by their social media feeds every day, and a growing number are taking to unplugging for a time.
+When they return, they spend more time and energy cultivating their friend lists.
 Nurture your audience with great content and engaging conversations to ensure they remain followers after doing such a social media purge.

-We’re pretty sure you’ve caught on to the fact that we don’t think social media marketing is anywhere near death’s door, but just to nail the point home here are our top 3 reasons we think 2020 is the perfect time to work social media into your content marketing strategy and cultivate your followers.
+We're pretty sure you've caught on to the fact that we don't think social media marketing is anywhere near death's door, but just to nail the point home, here are our top 3 reasons we think NOW is the perfect time to work social media into your content marketing strategy and attract more social media followers.

 1) SEO

-Google uses three main principles when determining how much SEO pull to give a domain, they call it EAT SEO.
-EAT stands for Expert, Authority, and Trustworthy.
+E-E-A-T stands for Experience, Expertise, Authority, and Trustworthy.
 There is no better way to increase these three factors on an ongoing basis than to cultivate your social media presence.
-By providing excellent content and engaging readers on other platforms with links that direct them to that excellent content, you’re helping all 3 of the EAT factors simultaneously.
-We’ll have more to say about EAT later.
+By providing exceptional content and engaging readers on other platforms with links directing them to that excellent content, you're role-modeling all 4 EEAT guidelines simultaneously.
+We'll have more to say about EEAT later.

 2) Authenticity